dangmoody/temper-old/README.md

 Installation
 ------------
-Download `temper.h` and include it.
+Download `temper.h` and include it in your project.
 Done!

 Code Usage